War: A Great Human Tragedy, and Why We Can Abolish It

-Two of the Things I Now Believe About War War is fundamentally an evil spawn of patriarchy run amok. and The cure for the harms of patriarchy, including war, is fully mature liberal democracy.
+Two Convictions I Now Have About War War is fundamentally an evil spawn of patriarchy run amok. and The cure for the harms of patriarchy, including war, is fully mature liberal democracy.

 In what follows I’ll explain what I mean by both statements.
 I’ll also explain why we could—if we really wanted to—we could abolish war on Earth.
 We could end it for the immediate generations to follow us, and into our distant future.

 But first, a definition.
 Early on, and especially as soon as I began speaking to various groups, it became obvious that I’d need to define what I mean by “war.”
 The word means many and different things to different people in different contexts.
 I would be thinking of one thing and listeners would be thinking about something else.
 For example, “war of words,” or an intellectual “war for hearts and minds,” or “even “cyber-war.”
 This wasn’t at all what I was addressing.
 In a promotional talk for a novel (Voice of the Goddess) I’d said that if women ran the world there would be no war; I was talking about killing and physical violence.